fdsig/bechdel/README.md

 Note -- this is an illustrative work in progress rather than completed software.
 However, it will run , log in to Hugging Face AutoNLP  account and upload formatted data to Hugging Face AutoNLP.
 (A little more work would be required to train a binary classifier)

-As above however if running in terminal run

-In activated venv with dependencies and in project main directory:
+As above however if running in terminal run activated venv with dependencies and in project main directory:

 For a list of possible flags to passable args run: